loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 But the dream was to build a plain old Django application using simple views and simple templates, using old-fashioned MPA server-rendered pages.
 Sprinkle in a few Alpine AJAX attributes and magically your site gets SPA-like usability.
 And it simply hasn't played out that way for me.
 Yes, you *could* do that, if you're fine with the wastefulness of returning full pages as a response to AJAX requests.
 But when you want to do it better than that, you end up with more boilerplate to make it possible to return small bits of HTML.

-And this isn't really about Alpine AJAX specifically; htmx would lead to the exact same place.
-The fundamental tension is in the HTML-over-the-wire approach itself: the server has to know which fragments of HTML to return, and that means structuring your views and templates around it.
-You trade the complexity of a JavaScript frontend for a different kind of complexity on the server.
+I should note that this isn't really about Alpine AJAX specifically; htmx would lead to the exact same place.
+The cause is the HTML-over-the-wire approach itself: the server has to know which fragments of HTML to return, and that means structuring your views and templates around it.
+You trade the complexity of a JavaScript frontend for a different kind of complexity on the backend.

 Progressive enhancement adds to that complexity.
-Every form handling view needs an `is_alpine` check with a redirect fallback, every form needs to work both as a regular POST and as an AJAX submit.
+Every form handling view needs an `is_alpine` check with a redirect fallback, because every form needs to work both as a regular POST and as an AJAX submit.
 If I dropped progressive enhancement and just required JavaScript, those redirect fallbacks and the branching that comes with them would disappear.
 The views would be simpler.
 But I think progressive enhancement is important enough to keep in place.

 Would I use Alpine AJAX (or htmx) again?
 Honestly: probably not.
 I have a lot more fun when building frontends with SvelteKit, and for me Django shines when I limit its role to an API, ORM, and admin interface - not so much HTML templates and form handling.